 The knee to opposite elbow plank is not an isometric movement, but it is a kind of mountain climber variation.
 It requires you to bring your knees alternatively toward the opposite side of your elbows while staying in a high plank position.

 The knee-to-opposite elbow plank bolsters core strength and stability.
-You can do this exercise at your own pace.
-The faster you do, the more calories you burn.
+You can do this exercise at your own pace, but the faster you do it, the more calories you burn.

 How to: To perform this movement, get into a high plank position with your arms straight beneath your shoulders.
 Now, bring your right knee toward your left elbow and then your left knee toward the right elbow, and continuously do that until you feel enough.